canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 }
 ```

 These two tests rely on the current date and time.
-Every time you run tests that rely on the current date and time, you will have a different date and time.
-It means, you will have different test values and tests each time you run these tests.
+Every time we run tests that rely on the current date and time, we will have a different date and time.
+It means we will have different test values and tests each time we run these tests.

 We want our tests to be deterministic.
 We learned that from [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}).
 Using `DateTime.Now` in our tests isn't a good idea.